 Besides the usual output-spec forms (see connections), an output-spec can be just the signal base name, in which all outputs from all sub-systems with that base name are considered ignored.

-warn_duplicate (None, True, or False) – Control how warnings are generated if duplicate objects or names are detected.
+warn_duplicate (None, True, or False, optional) – Control how warnings are generated if duplicate objects or names are detected.
 In None (default), then warnings are generated for systems that have non-generic names.
 If False, warnings are not generated and if True then warnings are always generated.

 For a SISO system, this example can be simplified by using the

 summing_block()function and the ability to automatically interconnect signals with the same names:

 >>> P = ct.tf(1, [1, 0], inputs='u', outputs='y') >>> C = ct.tf(10, [1, 1], inputs='e', outputs='u') >>> sumblk = ct.summing_junction(inputs=['r', '-y'], output='e') >>> T = ct.interconnect([P, C, sumblk], inputs='r', outputs='y')